roblineker/agentico_website/docs/TEST-DATA-FEATURE.md

 ### In Development
 1. Navigate to the contact form page
-2. Look for the "🧪 Fill Test Data" button in the top-right of the form card
+2. Look for the "🧪 Load Test Data" dropdown in the top-right of the form card
-3. Click the button
+3. Click the dropdown to see 5 test case options
+4. Select a scenario (Construction, Medical, Law, E-commerce, or Accounting)
-4. All fields will be populated instantly
+5. All fields will be populated instantly with scenario-specific data
-5. Review the data (you can still edit any field)
+6. Review the data (you can still edit any field)
-6. Submit the form to test the complete flow
+7. Submit the form to test the complete flow
+8. Check emails at `dev@agentico.com.au` and `sales@agentico.com.au`

 ### In Production
-- Button is automatically hidden
+- Dropdown is automatically hidden
 - No code changes needed when deploying
 - Uses `process.env.NODE_ENV` to detect environment